NuggoDEV/CountersPlus/README.md

 ```

 A few things to keep in mind:
-1. Try to keep your counters under one GameObject each (Have text objects as a child); you can only add one GameObject per custom counter!
+1. Keep your counters under one parent GameObject (Have extra text objects as a child); you can only add one GameObject per custom counter!
-2. Make sure your text objects are parented to the GameObject you input to the system, as Counters+ will access the children and move them.
+2. Make sure extra text objects are parented to the GameObject you input to the system, as Counters+ will access the children and move them.
 3. Add Counters before the Menu scene is loaded so it can create UI in settings without having to reload.
 4. Your `SectionName` is an identifier in the Counters+ config file.
 Make sure this identifier is unique, and will not be used by anyone else.
 5. Do not plan on changing `SectionName` after you release your first public build that uses Counters+ custom counters.